zhicheng2T0/Full-Distance-Attack/README.md

 # Setup the Environment

-We recommend using CUDA11.8, python 3.9.18
+We recommend using CUDA11.8, python 3.9.18 (for the version of packages used, please refer to the zhi_env_p39_export.yml file uploaded)

 Install mmdetection: